oroinc/documentation/user/back-office/marketing/landing-pages/index.rst

 Manage Landing Pages in the Back-Office
 =======================================

-.. hint:: This section is a part of the :ref:`Content Management Concept Guide <concept-guide-content-management>` topic that provides the general understanding of the tools that help manage the content of your website, such as web catalog, landing page, content blocks, widgets, and WYSIWYG editor.
+.. hint:: This section is part of the :ref:`Content Management Concept Guide <concept-guide-content-management>` topic that provides the general understanding of the tools that help manage the content of your website, such as web catalog, landing page, content blocks, widgets, and WYSIWYG editor.

 :term:`Landing Page` is a marketing tool that generates interest and leads for your sales pipeline and has a distinct call to action with a single focused objective.